 The castle was build in the 14th century.
 The lock was seat of the former court of Gufidaun.
 1880 the well-known Germanist Ignaz Zingerle bought the expanded castle plant and today she is still inhabited by its descendants and cannot be visited.

-Visit to the inner courtyard: Fridays on End of July until September at 5pm at the castle doors.
+Visit to the inner courtyard: End of July until September every Friday at 5.00pm at the castle doors.
 Booking required: Tel. +39 0472 847424

 The residence originates from the 14th century.
 An inspection is not possible, since the residence is private owned.